inbravo/travel/june-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190602_075639.jpg)

 *	After settling in guest house, visited the temple.
 Meditated there for few minutes
-* 	The sculpture of goddess Maharagya, is situated in a pond of water
+* 	The sculpture of goddess Maharagya, is situated in a small water pool, this water changes its colors regularly

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190601_205353.jpg)